haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 ..

 Another tool that can save us time during our research is the `graudit`[^2] tool.
-This tool is a signature based of a large dataset of popular programming codes that behind the scenes running a big `grep` command with pre-defind keywords with a severity to find vulnerabilities inside them.
+This tool is a signature based of a large dataset of popular programming codes that behind the scenes running a big `grep` utility with pre-defind keywords with a severity to find vulnerabilities inside them.

 An example of an output could be a function that the user input is depends on him, or an SQL statement that didn't pass a sanitation check before the query is executed.